No Fee Unless You Win

 The holidays are a time for gathering with loved ones and traveling to see family, which sometimes means lending your vehicle to friends or relatives in need of a ride.
 But have you ever stopped to consider what happens if someone else drives your car and gets into an accident?
 When this happens, it can often lead to personal injury and vehicle damage that can complicate insurance and legal proceedings.
 Events like this fall under the concept of permissive use, which determines whether your car insurance will cover damages when someone else drives your vehicle.
 Now, let’s break down what permissive use means, how it applies, and what you need to know to protect yourself and your vehicle.

 Permissive use refers to situations where you allow another person to drive your car.
 In most cases, your car insurance policy extends coverage to the driver if they have your explicit permission to use the vehicle.
 This means your policy can cover damages caused by an accident, including property damage and bodily injury, as long as the driver isn’t explicitly excluded from your policy.
+However, it’s important to note that permissive use coverage may not be as comprehensive as when you, the policyholder, are driving.
+For example, liability coverage often applies, but collision or comprehensive coverage may have limitations or higher deductibles when the car is driven by someone else.

 The holiday season is full of cases where permissive use might come into play.
 For example: